 The Board employs robust practices to ensure strong continuity of skills and leadership over time through sound succession planning.
 The GCN Committee regularly develops and the Board regularly reviews succession plans for the CEO and other top leaders, as well as plans to develop and/or acquire talent in key positions of management.
 Likewise, the GCN Committee regularly reviews and identifies anticipated changes in Board make-up given director tenure and age requirements and needed skills for appointment of new directors to the Board.
-Since 2018, six new directors have joined our Board.
+Since 2019, six new directors have joined our Board.
 The GCN Committee also considers and develops paths for Board leadership positions, such as committee chairs and the Lead Independent Director, and for ensuring diversity of experience, gender and race.
 The Board has been successful in identifying, recruiting and recommending diverse candidates who complement current director skills and attributes and bringing on new directors with unique skills that are important to our business.
 The Board plans to continue to develop and execute plans to ensure sound governance, strong leadership and business continuity through effective succession planning.
-In performing its responsibilities for identifying, recruiting and recommending candidates to the Board, the GCN Committee is committed to including qualified candidates who reflect diverse backgrounds, including gender and race.
-If the GCN Committee is unable to identify, recruit and recommend such candidates to the Board, the GCN Committee to including qualified candidates from diverse backgrounds in the pool of candidates.
+In performing its responsibilities for identifying, recruiting and recommending candidates to the Board, the GCN Committee is committed to including in the candidate pool qualified candidates who reflect diverse backgrounds, including gender and race.
+If the GCN Committee is unable to identify, recruit and recommend such candidates to the Board, the GCN Committee will engage a third-party search firm and instruct the firm to include candidates with diverse backgrounds in the pool of candidates, consistent with the "Rooney Rule."